AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Concatenate

-Combines two or more fields, derived fields, or user-entered values into a single field with defined delimiters.
+Combines field values into a single new derived field with defined delimiters.

 +++ Details